 Tattoos or permanent makeup in the treatment area

-Don’t rule laser vein therapy out until you’ve spoken with an expert – schedule your free consult today.
+Don’t rule laser vein therapy out until you’ve spoken with an expert – schedule your consult today.